Hooked on Scarcity - Reactions to New Energy and other Observations

 In his October 2004 essay, “The ‘Abiotic Oil’ Controversy,” Heinberg wrote, “It is my opinion that the discovery of oil was the greatest tragedy (in terms of its long-term consequences) in human history.”
 Heinberg repeats that theme in his Powerdown, p.
 51, “Hydrocarbons have been both the greatest blessing and the greatest curse our species has ever encountered.”

-Heinberg is understandably an admirer of Joseph Tainter’s The Collapse of Complex Societies, first published in 1988.
+Heinberg is understandably an admirer of Joseph Tainter’s The Collapse of Complex Societies, which was first published in 1988.
 What follows is a brief analysis of Tainter’s work.
 In a sense, Tainter’s formidable work is paradigmatic.
-Tainter analyzed the many explanations posited for the collapse of complex societies, which include resource depletion, intruders, natural disasters, inability to adapt and mystical explanations.
+Tainter analyzed the many explanations posited for the collapse of complex societies, which include resource depletion, intruders, natural disasters, inability to adapt, and mystical explanations.
 The agricultural surplus that early civilizations provided allowed for greater human specialization, which increased a society’s aggregate skills, and professions developed.
 Tainter called that process the “investment in complexity,” although it is doubtful that many ancient elites (or even modern elites) saw it that way.
 For increases in complexity, societies have to invest more energy, which is the coin of real economics and always has been.
 The primary energy source of all early civilizations was food.
 As civilizations became more complex, energy was used for more than satiating hunger.
 Human and animal energy was then used to create goods and services that allowed civilizations to “advance.”

 Tainter compared the two main theories of why civilizations evolved, which were so elites could exploit the masses (conflict theory, as exemplified by Marx), or so the masses could attain higher standards by living inside civilization than they could outside it (integrationist theory, from the “progressive” view of the human journey).
 Tainter concluded that neither school of thought could fully explain the phenomenon (p.
 28-38), and tension between the two theories existed clear back to the classic Greeks and Confucius, and may be as old as civilization itself.

 Tainter stated that all civilizations, like all living creatures, are maintained by a continuous flow of energy (p.
 91), and his book’s conclusion was that unless today’s global society developed a new source of energy it was doomed to collapse, as have all other civilizations that ran out of energy (p.
 215).
 Tainter analyzed the many reasons given by scholars and theorists regarding why civilizations collapse, and concluded that economic explanations are superior to any other explanation yet proposed (p.
-90), and that when economic theorists began straying from economic dynamics and tried incorporating other factors into their collapse theories, their arguments lost their strength.
+90), and that when economic theorists strayed from economic dynamics and tried incorporating other factors into their collapse theories, their arguments lost their strength.
 I agree, and add that while most people live on the brink of economic disaster (even in the world’s richest and most powerful nation), economic factors will dominate the dynamics of the human journey, which have always primarily relied on energy.

 Tainter developed an economic theory for why civilizations decline and collapse, and framed it in terms of marginal return on investment in complexity.
-I believe his conclusion (p.
+I believe that his conclusion (p.
 197-203) adequately explains the moment of collapse, although the other theories he criticized seemed to deal more with the decline than simply the collapse.
 In brief, human specialization increases the collective skill level of a society so it can function at more complex levels (which Tainter called the investment in complexity).
 Before civilizations developed, people were primarily concerned with getting enough to eat and finding shelter from the weather.
-There were not professions as such, but a handful of tasks that a village, for instance, would undertake, such as men doing the hunting and infrastructure construction/maintenance (largely concerned with making and maintaining dwellings), and women doing the gathering/growing/harvesting, food preparation and child rearing.
+There were not professions as such, but a handful of tasks that a village, for instance, would undertake, such as men doing the hunting and infrastructure construction/maintenance (largely concerned with making and maintaining dwellings), and women doing the gathering/growing/harvesting, food preparation, and child rearing.
 When civilizations rose due to the energy surplus that agriculture produced, people not involved with food production could learn new skills, and professions developed.
 As more energy was consumed by a society (particularly in its urban areas), higher levels of specialization were attained.
 A civilization’s collapse was defined by the moment when suffering urban specialists realized that they could make better livings by returning to the farm.
 A hungry woodworker left the city and became a farmer because he was likely to be better fed that way.
 Tainter showed that primarily hunter-gatherer civilizations collapsed via the same dynamics.
 As specialists left the urban environment to pursue less “complex” behavior that better met their immediate economic needs, the cities lost their collective skills, became unsustainable, and the civilization collapsed.
 That explanation of collapse may seem a little too obvious, but is the primary conclusion of Tainter’s work.
 That dynamic is also found in the most interesting explanation of degenerative disease that I have seen.

 See William Catton’s Overshoot, pp. 24-30.